gogodick/jd-tools/README.md

 # jd-coupon
-This Script is used to click the coupon on JD website.
+These scripts are used to search and click the coupon on JD website.
-And the original code is from https://github.com/Adyzng/jd-autobuy, his code is used to login to JD website.
+And the original code is from https://github.com/Adyzng/jd-autobuy, and his code is used to login to JD website.

 ## Enviroment
 Please install Cygwin with python and pip, and use below commands to install modules: